evancz/guide.elm-lang.org/architecture/effects/http.md

 For the model, I decided to track a `topic` so I know what kind of gifs to fetch.
 I do not want to hard code it to `"cats"`, and maybe later we will want to let the user decide the topic too.
 I also tracked the `gifUrl` which is a URL that points at some random gif.

-Like in the randomness example, I just made dummy `init` and `update` functions.
+As in the randomness example, I just made dummy `init` and `update` functions.
 None of them actually produce any commands for now.
 The point is just to get something on screen!

 ## Phase Two - Adding the Cool Stuff